microsoft/vscode-docs/docs/editor/emmet.md

 ### Trim filter (t)

-This filter is applicable only when providing abbreviations for the `Emmet: Wrap Individual Lines with Abbreviation` feature.
+This filter is applicable only when providing abbreviations for the **Emmet: Wrap Individual Lines with Abbreviation** command.
 It [removes line markers](https://docs.emmet.io/actions/wrap-with-abbreviation/#removing-list-markers) from wrapped lines.

 ## Using custom Emmet snippets